 Capilano Suspension Bridge has a long history of First Nations art and educational programming.
 The original bridge was made in part by the work of local First Nations workers.
 In the 1950s a local Squamish Chief did informational talks at the attraction.

-TIP: Join the walking historical tours which take place every half hour in the summer and hourly at other times of the year.
+TIP: Join the walking historical tours which take place every 30 minutes in the summer and hourly at other times of the year.
 The tours are very educational.
 You’ll learn about local First Nations history and culture, as well as the history of the Capilano Suspension Bridge and its property.
 The historical tours, as well as nature tours which are also offered, are both highly recommended.

 The Cliffwalk

-The Cliffwalk is one of the Capilano Suspension Bridge’s newest features.
+The Cliffwalk is one of the Capilano Suspension Bridge’s newer features.
 It’s a metal walkway along the edge of the cliff, with the canyon far below.
-It’s interesting both during the day year-round and at night in December when it’s lit up.
+It’s interesting both during the day year-round and at night when it’s lit up.

 The Cliffwalk is definitely one of the highlights of the attraction and highly recommended.
 Don’t miss it!